mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 # Pragmatic REST
-### For the Mojaloop Project
+## For the Mojaloop Project
----

-The emergence of API strategy as a scaling tool for Internet service businesses, the focus on interconnect technology has shifted.
+With the emergence of API strategy as a scaling tool for Internet service businesses, the focus on interconnect technology has shifted.
 Building on the principles that enabled the Web to form and scale, REST (Representational State Transfer) has become a design preference for Internet service APIs.
-But while the REST principles, proposed in Roy Fielding's dissertation that defined them, have academic value as a basis for research, full REST design is not at present practical for most applications.
-We are advocating a kind of Pragmatic REST-a design pattern that adopts the beneficial components of RESTful design without requiring strict adherence to academic purity.
+But while the REST principles, proposed in Roy Fielding's dissertation that defined them, have academic value as a basis for research, a pure REST design is not at present practical for most applications.
+We are advocating a kind of Pragmatic REST—a design pattern that adopts the beneficial components of RESTful design without requiring strict adherence to academic purity.